-Inlab Scheme can be started in four different ways: in interactive mode, with a file name argument, with an expression as argument and in script mode.
+Inlab Scheme can be started in different ways: in interactive mode, with a file name argument, with an expression as argument, piping into stdin and in script mode.

 In each mode an existing file .schemerc in the user’s home directory (detected by the standard environment variable HOME) is loaded first after initialization.

 If an error occurs loading .schemerc Inlab Scheme displays the error message and exits with the return code 2 (the error handler of interactive mode is not invoked).

 This is the the simple case of just typing scheme in your shell.
 Inlab Scheme starts and initialises, prints any initial messages and starts the Inlab Scheme top level REP (read-eval-print) loop.

 The only thing that you may have to configure in your shell environment is to make sure that the binary of Inlab Scheme is found by your shell usually by configuring your PATH environment variable.
 If an error occurs in interactive mode the error handler is invoked (see below).